dennisseidel/ibm-integration-bus-docker-bestpractice/README.md

       - password must be set by definining it in the IIB_OBSERVERPW variable
 - Environment variables:
     - IIB_TRACEMODE: this can be set to `on` or `off` to en/disable trace nodes.
+    - IIB_DEBUGPORT: this can be set to any port e.g. `9999`.
+If this is set the debug port is automatically set on start up.
+Don't do this in production.
+Further you need to expose this port in your image.
     - IIB_LICENSE: this must be set to `accept` to indicate that you accepted the IBM License Agreement
     - IIB_SKIPDEPLOY: Skip deployment of IIB applications, useful in development
     - IIB_GLOBALCACHE: if set to `internal` the global cache on IIB is just enabled.
 If set to `external` the connection to an external IBM Extreme Scale is configured.
 This requires the following environment variables to be set: